 A moment later Michael stood before a table where three people sat dressed in white coats.
 One was holding a stamp pad, one a huge rubber stamp, and the third a pen and a white sheet of paper.
 Michael felt the cold rubber stamp press against his forehead and saw a pen mark a line on the white sheet of paper.

+Michael moved onto a group of young men, all naked like himself, wearing only a huge ink star on their foreheads.
+Michael realized that this star was the passport that would take him out of the camp, and that his cousin in the other group just a few meters away would be taken to the chimneys.
 In the commotion of the selection Michael decided to act.
 He walked briskly over to his cousin, spat on his cousin's forehead, pressed his own forehead against his cousin's, took his cousin by the hand, and led him to the group marked with stars.
 Only then did he dare look at his cousin.
 There in the middle of his forehead was the imprint of the lucky star, the passport that would lead them out of the Auschwitz hell.

 From Birkenau, Michael and his cousin were transported to Neuengamme, Braunschweig, Watenstadt, Beendorf, Ravensbruck, and Ludwigslust, where they slaved in the Hermann Goering works in private German companies engaged in the war industry.

 On a May day in 1945 a tank entered a camp near Ludwigslust.
 On it was painted a huge white star and inside the tank sat a black-faced soldier wearing a steel helmet.
 After six years in the Nazi slave kingdom, Michael and his cousin were once again free men.

 Based on interview by Ellen Blakfein with Michael Schwartz, March 31, 1979.
 Eliach, Yaffa.
 "Hasidic Tales of the Holocaust" pp. 130-132.
 Oxford University Press, 1982.